l3mpire/lemverse/README.md

 Since you are not admin, you cannot run remote command 😭.
 Let's change that!

-Execute this command and you should become admin:
+Execute this command and you should become editor:
 ```js
 remote(`Meteor.users.update(Meteor.userId(), { $set: { roles: { admin: true } }})`)
 ```